-If you have poor or clay soil, just fill the interior with topsoil and compost and you’ll have a wonderful raised planting bed.
+When looking at paver lawn edging ideas, be sure to explore the variety of stone materials, sizes and shapes to create your ideal landscape border!
 It also provides good drainage, making it a great solution for low-lying, soggy gardens.
 And it’s a good way to terrace a sloped yard and create nice, flat gardens.

 This project doesn’t require any special skills, just a strong back.
-Besides a good shovel and a wheelbarrow, you’ll need a cold chisel and a 2-lb.maul for breaking stones and driving edging stakes.
+For metal lawn edging you’ll need a hacksaw, and for stone lawn edging you’ll need a cold chisel.
+Remember to wear safety googles when installing your landscape edging!
 Figure the cost at about $10 per foot of wall.
 Design your raised bed to blend into the contours of your yard like a natural feature.
 You can handle slopes in one of two ways.
 Either let your wall follow the slope of the yard for an informal look, or level the stones as we did and step the wall up or down as the slope requires to maintain approximately the same height.